-Laurie is passionate about many topics, including earth-regenerative permaculture, ethanol ("liquid solar energy") for fueling and powering the planet, the compassionate Nonviolent Communication work of Marshall Rosenberg, and the low-fat, whole-food vegan lifestyle.
+Laurie is passionate about many topics, including earth-regenerative permaculture, ethanol ("liquid solar energy") for fueling and powering the planet, the compassionate Nonviolent Communication work of Marshall Rosenberg, and the whole-food, plant-based lifestyle.

 I worked in Silicon Valley as a technical editor during the 1990s at companies including Siliconix, Hitachi Internetworking, and MicroDesign Resources, where I was managing editor of the prestigious Microprocessor Report.
 I left corporate America in 2000 to freelance.
 As an independent, I have worked on both self-published and traditionally published books, most often as a copy editor, but also in developmental editing, ghostwriting, fact-checking, research, proofreading, interior book layout, and other roles.

-Although my current work often tends to focus less on books and more on shorter writings, here is a description of some of my more notable book-length editing projects this decade.
+Although my current work tends to focus less on books and more on shorter writings, here is a description of some of my book-length editing projects.

 Publisher: International Institute for Ecological Agriculture.
-Released August 2007 (596 pp.) Posthumous foreword by R. Buckminster Fuller.
+Released August 2007 (596 pages).
+Posthumous foreword by R. Buckminster Fuller.

 My role: I proofread and performed a light copyedit on all 600+ pages of this how-to “bible” on ethanol production.
 Includes 473 endnotes and 514 photos, illustrations, and figures (2006 to 2007).

-Since then, and to this day, I have served the author's nonprofit, the International Institute for Ecological Agriculture, as editor, special projects coordinator,and customer service and administrative staff member.
+After the book was released, I served the author's nonprofit, the International Institute for Ecological Agriculture, as editor, special projects coordinator, and administrative staff member, for several years.